Delaware - The First State

 As the US became the dominant world economy in the 20th century, we had a thriving textile industry.
 Over time, production in other countries grew and we started importing more.
 International trade in textiles was first governed by the Multi Fibre Arrangement through 1994, then through other trade agreements.
 We have moved our trade balance angst from UK to China these days.
 Most fiber mills left in the US are very small, and specialize in small runs like the Liberty Cloth I found.

 My skein is from a sheep named Brooke.
 The worsted weight feels silky, with a sheen that gives it an angelic halo.
 It’s lovely stuff, and I wish there was more of a market for it.
 Given the gorgeous photos of the farm staged as a wedding venue, I can guess it’s less work to rent out their barn for couples tying the knot rather than keeping it free for itinerant sheepshearers to cut through the knotted fleeces.
+After all, the state is prosperous, and there is money in weddings.
 Even though there were fewer than a million residents of Delaware as of the 2020 Census, the state has benefited from being known as the corporate capital of the world.

-With around two-thirds of all Fortune 500 companies incorporated in the state, even minuscule tax or fee rates can generate billions in income.
+With around two-thirds of all Fortune 500 companies incorporated in the state, even minuscule tax or fee rates can generate billions in revenue.
 When taken together, the state is just as reliant on large corporations paying levies as it is on personal income taxes.
-It means that there is no sales tax, and the state has enviable infrastructure and educational system.
-Of course this seems like a good idea to the residents and elected officials.
+It means that there is no sales tax, and the state has enviable infrastructure and services.
 The cost, however, is an abiding need to keep corporations happy.
 They have an entire court system geared toward serving corporations called the Court of Chancery.
 It was a judge in that system that earned the wrath (and death threats) of Elon Musk when she rejected his pay package for being excessive.
 I was cheering this case on.
 Economics teaches that people respond to incentives, and so giving people more money should motivate them.
-There is a limit, though, and if those incentives for top earners means it’s a transfer form lower-income earners, what about their incentives?
+There is a limit, though, and if those incentives for top earners means less available for regular workers, what about their incentives?
 At the end of 2025, the Delaware Supreme Court overruled that Court of Chancery judge, allowing Musk to receive a trillion dollar pay package.
-Yay economics?
+It’s hard to see how he could be worth that, since the total Gross Domestic Product of the entire United States in 2025 is around $30 trillion.
+It’s also hard to see how it would make him any happier, since he’s tweeted about money not being able to buy happiness, even though that’s what our economic models assume.
+Our current president is also demonstrating this, with his angry posts occurring daily despite his net worth increasing by billions of dollars since he took office for the second time.

 What economics is not good at is recognizing how more money can also undermine the trust in fairness our entire system depends on.
+This isn’t strictly a partisan issue, either.
 As can be seen with Delaware’s favorite son, our 46th President of the United States Joe Biden, who was honored at the rest area I stopped in to take my official state picture.

 Because I had held out hope for buying my Delaware yarn in person, I’d skipped it during the March New England loop, as well as during the Great Southern States yarn tour in May.
 I feel guilty I had left it so late, because people from Delaware are VERY proud of being the first state.
 The first person from Delaware I met, when I was in college, made it a point of educating me about the state’s crucial role in the history of our country.
 From Caesar Rodney, suffering from facial cancer, heroically riding through the night to ensure the colonies declared their independence in 1776, to Delaware being the first to approve the Constitution, the state is small but mighty, and mighty proud of it.
 Seriously, if you ask a Delawarean where they’re from, the response is always “Delaware!
 The First State!”